tinugh/Auto-tracking-Surveillance-/README.md

 🚨 Restricted Area Face Tracking with PTZ Camera

-This system is designed to monitor and track individuals entering a restricted area, such as a secured room or high-security zone.
-Using a PTZ-enabled IP camera, the system detects faces, automatically pans/tilts to center them, zooms in, captures a snapshot, and saves the full annotated video for record-keeping or alerting.
+This AI-powered surveillance system is designed to monitor individuals entering restricted or high-security areas using a PTZ-enabled ONVIF IP camera.
+It connects to the camera’s RTSP stream, detects faces in real time using YOLOv8, and tracks them with ByteTrack to maintain consistent identity.
+When a face is detected, the system automatically pans and tilts the camera to center the face in the frame, then zooms in smoothly.
+Once the face is properly zoomed and centered, a snapshot is captured and saved, and the system then zooms out to resume scanning for new faces.
+The full annotated video is recorded, and all cropped face images are stored separately for review or alerting purposes.

 Working Pipeline:

-.Connect to RTSP Stream from an ONVIF-enabled PTZ IP camera .Detect Faces in Real-Time using YOLOv8 (yolov8n-face.pt) .Track Face Movement using ByteTrack for ID persistence .Automatically Control PTZ:
+Connect to RTSP stream from an ONVIF-enabled PTZ IP camera/n

+Detect faces in real-time using YOLOv8 (yolov8n-face.pt)/n

+Track face movement with ByteTrack to maintain ID

+Automatically control PTZ:

-       > Pan and tilt the camera to center the face
+    Pan/tilt to center the detected face

-       > Zoom in smoothly when the face is centered .Take Snapshot of the face and save it once zoomed .Zoom Out and return to tracking new faces
+    Zoom in once face is centered

-.Take Snapshot of the face and save it once zoomed .Zoom Out and return to tracking new faces
+Capture and save a snapshot of the face

+Zoom out and return to tracking

-.All face crops saved in a dedicated folder
+Save all cropped face images in face_bboxes/

+Save the full output video with annotations as multnew.avi